Parsl/parsl/docs/userguide/data.rst

        double(x)

-Achieving this location independence requires data location abstraction, so that a Parsl app receives the same input arguments, and can access files, in the same manner reqardless of its execution location.
+Achieving this location independence requires data location abstraction, so that a Parsl app receives the same input arguments, and can access files, in the same manner regardless of its execution location.
 To this end, Parsl:

 * Orchestrates the movement of data passed as input arguments to a app, such as `x` in the above example, to whichever location is selected for that app's execution;

 * Orchestrates the return value of any Python object returned by a Parsl Python object

 * Implements a flexible file abstraction that can be used to reference data irrespective of its location.
-At present this model supports local files as well as files accessible on the submit-side filesystem or via FTP, HTTP, HTTPS, and `Globus <https://globus.org>`_.
+At present this model supports local files as well as files accessible on the submit-side file system or via FTP, HTTP, HTTPS, and `Globus <https://globus.org>`_.

 In a workflow, file handling is split into two pieces: files are named in an